hrbrmstr/21-recipes/docs/12-Summarizing-Link-Targets.md

 R has more than a few NLP tools to work with.
 We'll work with the `LSAfun` package for this exercise.
 As the acronym-laden package name implies, it uses  Latent Semantic Analysis (LSA) to determine the most important bits in a set of text.

-We'll use tweets by data journalist extraordinaire [Matt Stiles](https://twitter.com/stiles) (@stiles).
+We'll use tweets by data journalist extraordinaire [Matt Stiles](https://twitter.com/stiles).
 Matt works for the Los Angeles Times and I learn a _ton_ from him on a daily basis.
 He's on top of _everything_.
 Let's summarise some news he shared recently from the New York Times, Reuters, Washington Post, Five Thirty-Eight and his employer.

 We'll limit our exploration to the first three new links we find.